hayhay7789/cyber-volantes-cursors/README.md

 Only available for Dark theme.

+To make your system look even more Cyberpunk, the [Daemon 2.0](https://github.com/MathisP75/daemon-kde-mk2) Plasma theme and colour scheme looks amazing with these cursors.

 #### Differences from source

 The progress and wait cursors (animated loading cursors) have had their animations replaced with the Cyberpunk 2077 loading animation (pictured).